-A product map is essentially a tool which helps the marketers in exactly depicting and visualizing their products in the marketplace.
+A product map is essentially a tool which helps the marketers in exactly depicting and visualizing their products in the marketplace against their competitors.

 How to position your product in the market?

-For this, you will be requiring five elements (just like the infinity stones) namely – bad joke, anyways!
+For this, you will be requiring five key elements (just like the infinity stones) namely – bad joke, anyway!

 - Premise for the product